-Of the control characters, the following are:
+Of the control characters, the followings are defined:

-• 11h (17): ISO-8859-2 upper bank character on the next byte.
+- 11h (17): ISO-8859-2 upper bank character on the next byte.

-You should not use other control characters as their behaviour may change in the future.
+Other control characters should not be used as their behaviour may change in the future.

-Add 80h (128) to the byte value to get the ISO-8859-2 upper bank character's code.
+The ISO-8859-2 upper bank character's code can be obtained by adding 80h (128) to the byte value.
 Not all characters are implemented, but all have a reasonable mapping to a similar character where they aren't.
 Notably the degree symbol (B0h in ISO-8859-2) is implemented.